 Once a removal to the Frankfurt area is finalised, this is interpreted as your having settled in permanent accommodation and, therefore, the entitlement to subsistence allowance ceases.

 “Current residence” means the accommodation in which you lived for at least three months before joining the ECB, i.e. in your home country or in the country where you were employed or lived when you were recruited by the ECB.
 NB: you are not eligible for benefits on appointment if, prior to the fixed-term contract, you were providing services to the ECB on an agency or consultancy contract, in which case your place of recruitment is considered to be Frankfurt.

 The allowance increases by €23 per day for each family member accompanying you during your contract period.

 In order to cover any additional costs that may incur when settling in Frankfurt, and upon presentation of a copy of the rental contract, we will pay you a provisional allowance of one month’s basic salary.
-This is an advance payment in the fourth month of your contract.
+This is an advance payment in the first month of your contract.
 However, your entitlement exists only if you complete the probationary period.
 This allowance can increase to two month’s basic salary, depending on your family circumstances.